artsy/eigen/docs/add_a_visual_clue.md

 + {!!showVisualClue("NewVisualClue") && <VisualClueText style={{ top: 14, right: -36 }} />}
 )
 ```

-4. Mark the clue as seen in the correct place in the app (e.g. a component).

 ```diff
   // The component that renders the new feature